WebAssembly/WASI/README.md

 Component model interfaces always support link-time interposition.
 While WASI APIs are often implemented in hosts, they can also be implemented in Wasm, which may itself be a wrapper around the host.
-This may be used to implement *attentuation*, providing filtered access to the underlying host-provided functionality.
+This may be used to implement *attenuation*, providing filtered access to the underlying host-provided functionality.

 Interposition is sometimes referred to as "virtualization", however we